ConnorScott-Ox/Professional-Profile/content/authors/admin/_index.md

 - Visitors
 ---

-Connor Scott is an experienced neuroscientist with over 12 years of expertise in ex vivo investigations, with extensive experience with human tissue research, molecular biology, and mass spectrometry.
+Connor Scott is an experienced neuroscientist with over 12 years of expertise in <b>ex vivo research</b>, specialising in the analysis of human and rodent tissue, histology, molecular biology, and mass spectrometry.

-He has dedicated his career to uncovering the molecular mechanisms of neurodegenerative and psychiatric disorders through cutting-edge research and drug discovery initiatives.
+Throughout his career, Connor has been dedicated to advancing our understanding of the <b>molecular mechanisms underlying neurodegenerative and psychiatric disorders</b>.
+His work spans cutting-edge research initiatives and innovative drug discovery programs aimed at uncovering novel therapeutic solutions.

-Connor is a recognised subject matter expert in:
+Connor is a recognised <b>subject matter expert</b> in:
 <br>
 <br>
 <div style="display: flex; justify-content: center; align-items: center;">